Welcome to this guide on how to start a lifestyle blog!

 - You do NOT own your content with a free-hosted blog

 - There are restrictions to monetize your blog (Ads and affiliate links, for example, are not allowed)

 - You have to adhere to your host’s Terms and Conditions

 - You won’t be able to customize your blog as much as if you were self-hosted.
 Say goodbye to the most beautiful themes (and your blog theme DOES matter, like, a lot)

 - No one is going to take you seriously with a free-hosted blog (forget about working with brands)

-That’s why starting a self-hosted blog is a must if you’re serious about blogging.
+For all these reasons, starting a self-hosted blog is a must if you’re serious about blogging.
 The small investment ( $3.95 / month here) of creating a self-hosted blog is necessary if you want to turn your blog into a business.